balancer/docs-v3/docs/build-a-custom-amm/build-an-amm/create-custom-amm-with-novel-invariant.md

 ### On Swap

-Although the outcome of `onSwap` could be determined using `calcInvariant` and `calcBalance`, it is highly likely that there is a more gas-efficient strategy.
+Although the outcome of `onSwap` could be determined using `computeInvariant` and `computeBalance`, it is highly likely that there is a more gas-efficient strategy.
 `onSwap` is provided as a means to facilitate lower cost swaps.

 Balancer protocol supports two types of swaps: